ethiogithub/Embedded-system-design/README.md

 # Embedded-system-design
-Design embedded system Circuite connectio, write arduino code for the connection and integrate the code and the circuit design.
+Design embedded system Circuite connection, write arduino code for the connection and integrate the code and the circuit design.